 - ▶ Press the DIADUR key to open the HEROS menu

-- ► Select Remote Desktop Manager
+- Select Remote Desktop Manager

 - > The control opens the Remote Desktop Manager.

 - ► Press New connection

-- ► Press VNC
+- ▶ Press VNC

 - > The control opens the Edit the connection pop-up window.

-- ▶ Define the connection settings
+- ► Edit the connection

-Setting Meaning Input Connection name: Name of the connection in the Remote Desktop Manager Required Restarting after end of Behavior after disconnection: Required connection: Always restart Never restart Always after an error Ask after an error Automatic starting upon login Connection is automatically established during control startup Required Add to favorites Connection icon in the task bar: Required Single click with the left mouse button The control switches to the desktop of the connection.
+Setting Meaning Input Connection name: Name of the connection in the Remote Desktop Manager Required Restarting after end of connection: Behavior after disconnection: Required Always restart Never restart Always after an error Ask after an error Automatic starting upon login Connection automatically established during control start-up Required Add to favorites Connection icon in the task bar: Required Single click with the left mouse button The control switches to the desktop of the connection.
 Single click with the right mouse button The control displays the connection menu.
-Move to the following workspace Number of the desktop for the connection, desktops 0 and 1 being reserved for the NC software Required Default setting: Third desktop Release USB mass memory Permit access to connected USB mass memory devices Required Private connection Connection can only be seen and used by its creator Required Calculator Host name or IP address of the external computer.
+Move to the following workspace Number of the desktop for the connection, desktops 0 and 1 being reserved for the NC software Required Default setting: Third desktop Release USB mass memory Permit access to connected USB mass memory devices Required Calculator Host name or IP address of the external computer.
 In the recommended configuration of the IPC 6641, the IP address 192.168.254.3 is used.
 Required User name: Name of the user to be logged on Required Password Password for connecting to the VNC server Required

-Setting Meaning Input Full-screen mode or User- defined window size: Size of the connection window Required Permit further connections (share) Additionally grant other VNC connections access to the VNC server Required View only In display mode, the external computer cannot be operated Required Entries in the Advanced options area Available only to authorized specialists Optional
+Setting Meaning Input Full-screen mode or User- defined window size: Size of the connection window Required Permit further connections (share) Additionally grant other VNC connections access to the VNC server Required View only In display mode, the external computer cannot be operated Required Entries in the Advanced options areaAdvanced options Available only to authorized specialists Optional